Law

 PhD (Law)

-• Constitutional law and statutory interpretation;
+• Constitutional law and statutory interpretation

-• AI, new technologies, and cyber law;
+• AI, new technologies, and cyber law

-• Corporate governance;
+• Corporate governance and insolvency

-• Religious freedom and discrimination under Australian law;
+• Religious freedom and discrimination under Australian law

 We are seeking applicants who hold a prior research degree with an 80% average, and who want to be part of a dynamic and intellectually stimulating environment supported by world class legal experts and advanced campus facilities.